AkhilGurrapu/snowflake-semantics/streamlit.md

-# Snowflake Semantic Analytics Streamlit App - Detailed Explanation
+# Snowflake Semantic Analytics - Complete Architecture & Implementation Guide

-This is a sophisticated **AI-powered business intelligence dashboard** built with Streamlit that connects to Snowflake and leverages **Cortex Analyst** for natural language query processing.
-Let me break down its key components and functionality.
+This is a sophisticated **AI-powered business intelligence dashboard** built with **Streamlit in Snowflake (SiS)** that leverages **Cortex Analyst** for natural language query processing.
+This document provides a comprehensive guide to the architecture, implementation, and end-to-end workflow.

 ## **App Overview and Purpose**